Max-Min Grouped Bandits: Successive Elimination

 \begin{thm} For any max-min grouped bandit instance as defined in \refsec{sec:setup}, given $\epsilon \in (0,1)$ and $\delta \in (0, \frac{1}{e} \log(1+\epsilon))$, with probability at least $1-\frac{2 + \epsilon}{\epsilon/2}\big(\frac{\delta}{\log(1+\epsilon)}\big)^{1+\epsilon}$, \refalg{alg:elimination} identifies the optimal group and uses a number of arm pulls satisfying

 where $\gamma = 8(1+\sqrt{\epsilon})^2(1 + \epsilon)$. \end{thm}

-The proof is given in \refapp{sec:pfs_se}, and is based on considering the gap $\Delta_j$ associated with each arm; we show that after the confidence width falls below $\frac{\Delta_j}{4}$, any such arm will be eliminated (or the algorithm will terminate), as long as the confidence bounds are valid.
+The proof is given in Appendix A, and is based on considering the gap $\Delta_j$ associated with each arm; we show that after the confidence width falls below $\frac{\Delta_j}{4}$, any such arm will be eliminated (or the algorithm will terminate), as long as the confidence bounds are valid.
 Applying \reflem{lem:inversion} and summing over the arms then gives the desired result.

 While the error term $\delta_0 = \frac{2 + \epsilon}{\epsilon/2}\big(\frac{\delta}{\log(1+\epsilon)}\big)^{1+\epsilon}$ in \refthm{thm:ub_se} is somewhat complicated, one can fix $\epsilon = \frac{1}{2}$ (say) and solve for $\delta$, and it readily follows that the right-hand side of \refeq{eq:T_total} has the standard $O\big( \log\frac{1}{\delta_0}\big)$ dependence.